A7mod/frontend/README.md

   The syntax is : `docker run -p 3000:3000 -v/app/node_modules -v $(pwd):/app <image_id>`

   Syntax for WSL2 users : `docker run -it -p 3000:3000 -v /app/node_modules -v ~/frontend:/app <image_id>` or
                           `docker run -it -p 3000:3000 -v /app/node_modules -v /home/USER/frontend:/app <image_id>`

+  here the portnumbers are same, but they can be different.
+No problem there.

  ### Bhasad in the frontend